f5devcentral/sslo-script-tools/README.md

 - **Internal Layered Architecture**: Contains an iRule implementation to create a layered SSL Orchestrator configuration, to reduce complexity by treating topologies as (semi)static functions.

+- **Nuke Delete**: A small script useful in completely destroying a failed/corrupted SSL Orchestrator deployment.
+Note that this will erase all Guided Configuration objects, including any Access Guided Config settings.

 - **Misc Tools**: Miscellaneous script tools.